folke/lazy.nvim/README.md

 The benefits of using this approach:

-- simple to **add** new plugin specs.
+- Simple to **add** new plugin specs.
 Just create a new file in your plugins module.
-- allows for **caching** of all your plugin specs.
+- Allows for **caching** of all your plugin specs.
 This becomes important if you have a lot of smaller plugin specs.
-- spec changes will automatically be **reloaded** when they're updated, so the `:Lazy` UI is always up to date
+- Spec changes will automatically be **reloaded** when they're updated, so the `:Lazy` UI is always up to date.

 Example: